 - Information regarding who filled out the quitclaim deed form

-- Data indicating where the parish office should send the file-stamped form to return it to you for your records
+- Name and address indicating where the parish office should send the file-stamped form to return for your records

-- How much money was exchanged to purchase or otherwise transfer the property
+- How much money was exchanged, if any, for the transfer of the property

 - Signature of a Notary Public who can also attest that everyone involved signed properly

-Step 3: Once the form is completed, you should file it with the parish in which the real property sits and pay the applicable recording fee.
-Most quitclaim deeds will be less than five pages, which means that the fee will be $105.00.
+Once you complete the form, file it with the parish in which the real property sits and pay the applicable recording fee.
+Most quitclaim deeds will be less than five pages, meaning the fee will be $105.00.